-There are two shows: Saturday at 9 pm where the top skaters in the world put on their best shows for the jury, and Sunday at 4 pm, a skating-musical show with live singing of hits from popular musicals and pop songs.
+There are two shows: Saturday at 9 pm where the top skaters in the world put on their best shows for the jury, and Sunday at 4 pm, a skating-musical show called 'LatinoAmericana' with live singing of hits from popular musicals, aerial dancing and acrobatics as well.

 A great event for families and kids!

 when: Saturday Jan 21 at 9 pm and Sunday 22 Jan at 4 pm